Section 79: arenas

 This publication is intended for Valuation Officers.
 It may contain links to internal resources that are not available through this version.

-The major arenas form a class dealt with by national specialists
+The major arenas form a class dealt with by National Valuation Unit (NVU)

 2. Special category code

 SCAT code 014N should be applied to all hereditaments within this class

 The concept of the modern arena developed in the United States of America as an indoor sports venue, seating upwards of 10000 people.
 However sports use alone cannot provide a sufficient number of event days or finance to justify the construction of the extensive facilities required.
 The modern arena therefore needs to cater for other events such as

 - Religious and political rallies

 - Rallies and conventions

 In some cases the primary motivation for the development of the arena may be other than sport (for example the Metroradio Arena in Newcastle was developed primarily as a music venue), and in most modern arenas the sports events are just one in a wide range of uses to which the building is put.

 Arenas are primarily run as profit making enterprises, though there may be Local Authority involvement in the development or running of the arena.